CityWebConsultants/Iris/readme.md

 **POST parameters:**

+* userid (string)
+The user ID of the creator.
+* token (string)
+The corresponding authorisation token.
 * name (string)
 The desired name of the group being created
 * members (int) (may be appended more than once)